Constitution Day Celebration -- Thursday, September 17th, 2020

-On Thursday evening September 17th, 2020, the George Washington Center for Constitution Studies (GWCCS) and the local chapters of the Daughters of the American Revolution (Virginia Frontier and Natural Bridge) are sponsoring the 2nd Annual Celebration of the Constitution at the historic Wesley Chapel in Lexington.
-Music from the Virginia Military Institute (VMI) bagpipes and a bugle along with young women from the Bella Voce Women's Chorus at Southern Virginia University (SVU) will perform.
-Additional details to follow.
+On Thursday afternoon September 17th, 2020, from 3:30 - 4:00 p.m., the George Washington Center for Constitution Studies (GWCCS), the local chapters of the Daughters of the American Revolution (Virginia Frontier and Natural Bridge), and the Wesley Center for Religious Freedom, sponsored the 2nd Annual Celebration of the Constitution at the Public Library in Buena Vista, Virginia.
+The Pledge of Allegiance and a musical duet signing the Star Spangled Banner opened the program.

 Community Constitution Classes